-Finance and Audit - Achievements and Successes in 2019/20
+Finance and Audit - Achievements and Successes in 2020/21

 The integration journey between the Council and CCG finance teams continues and has enabled the integration of financial reporting to the Executive Cabinet and Strategic Commissioning Board on a consistent basis, allowing the analysis of over £900m of spend, ensuring greater visibility as to the effectiveness of the spending decisions to maximise outcomes for residents.
-This has resulted in expanding the Integrated Care Fund to include all Council and CCG spending amounting to over £900m a year.
+The expanded Integrated Care Fund of over £900m a year continued.
 Integration of the workforce continues with staff working across both Council and CCG, and with both teams learning from each other.
 The embedding of new staffing structures has been successful, turnover has been stabilised and vacancies gradually filled.
 Sickness rates are low.
-All senior graded staff have been supported in studying for the CIPFA Finance Business Partnering certificate, and there are 7 members of staff being supported to gain professional accountancy qualifications, and numerous others undertaking qualifications without direct support, as we continue to drive up professional standards.
-The team won the Innovation award at the North West Finance Skills Development awards in 2019.
+There are 7 members of staff being supported to gain professional accountancy qualifications, and numerous others undertaking qualifications without direct support, as we continue to drive up professional standards.
+Finance Business Partners were rotated to better align support to services and drive improvements and resilence.